5 Laundry Tips for Your Athletic Gear June 23, 2017 08:00 4 Comments

 Performance fabrics do a great job of keeping us cool while working out or doing yard work, but sometimes they result in your home smelling like a locker-room.
 While some people might like that smell, here’s a few ways to prevent it for those with a nose for a cleaner smelling home.

 Leaving a pile of sweaty clothes balled up after a workout is easy.
 However, it’s also a breeding ground for bacteria, which is what causes that “locker-room” smell (especially those synthetic fabrics!).

-- Skip the Dryer
+Skip the Dryer

 Save the energy costs and keep your clothes in better shape by hanging them on a drying rack, doorknob, or back of your dining room chairs.
 Plus, hang-drying in the dry winter months adds moisture to the air in your home for free.